ExplicITConsulting/ExplicITConsulting.github.io/support-terms.en.md

 <h2 id="scope">Scope and Priorities</h2>

-The Benefactor Circle add-on is a product of ExplicIT Consulting, but Set-OutlookSignatures remains free and open-source.
+The Benefactor Circle add-on and the Outlook add-in are products of ExplicIT Consulting, but not the free and open-source Set-OutlookSignatures.

 We offer premium paid support for Set-OutlookSignatures.
 If you prefer free community support, please open an issue on the GitHub page.